 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

 We may use anonymous cookies to record non-personal information such as website activity, date and time of visit, and domain type.
 We may use this information for retargeting purposes.

+By using the Site, you are deemed to unambiguously agree to its use of any cookies that you do not disable.
 If you disable cookies (turn off), some features will be disabled and it may negatively affect your experience with the website.

 We may share Personally Identifiable Information with our affiliates and certain third-party service providers for the purposes described in this Policy.
 Some examples include but are not limited to loading information into Salesforce, sending to a mail fulfillment vendor to mail membership cards, and pushing into the USGA GHIN system to provide a handicap number.

 We do not include or offer third-party products or services on our website.